NexPlayer/Android-SDK/advanced.md

 To get the error code given an error constant, call `getIntegerCode()`.

 Because this is a Java *enum*, it is very easy to include the name of the error constant in an error message instead of just the number.
-For example, the following code logs the errors that are received from the `NexPlayer`™ engine:
+For example, the following code logs the errors that are received from the `NexPlayer` engine:

 ```java
 void onError( NexPlayer mp, NexErrorCode errorCode )